btj/ogp-notes/multi_class_abstractions.md

 We conclude that to implement multi-class abstractions, we generally need to implement them using a _package_ as the unit of encapsulation rather than a _class_.
 We apply this principle to the example by moving the example client (class `BigTeamsTest`) out of package `bigteams` and by making the fields of class `ProjectCourseStudent` and `Team` package-accessible.
-Analogously to class-encapsulated abstractions, we specify package representation invariants (using `@invar` clauses in the fields' Javadoc comments) and package abstract state invariants (using `@invar` clauses in the classes' Javadoc comments):
+Analogously to class-encapsulated abstractions, we specify package representation invariants (using `@invar` clauses in the fields' Javadoc comments) and package abstract state invariants (using `@invar` clauses in the classes' Javadoc comments and/or `@post` clauses in the Javadoc comments for the public inspectors):

 ```java
 package bigteams;